 Do: Spend an afternoon at the beach at Key Biscayne.
 Be sure to bring your own chair, umbrella, and some treats for an all-day rendezvous at the beach.
 Don’t forget to wade into the deep waters of Key Biscayne at Crandon Park.
 The water is impressively clear for all of you snorkelers and water explorers there.

 See: On the southern end of the park is a long-abandoned zoo, now a nature preserve full of wild peacocks, crocodiles, and other wildlife.
 The Crandon Park Zoo Ruins transports you back in time with a visit to this off-the-beaten-path portion of the park.
 Now inhabited by crocodiles( I saw a few myself) roaming peacocks, the Crandon Park Zoo Ruins is a bit of a sanctuary to the once 1,200 animals that lived in and around the perimeter of the park long ago.

 Eat: Support a Black-owned restaurant in Miami by grabbing brunch before you head to the beach.
 Stop by Lil Greenhouse Grill in the historic Overtown neighborhood in Miami.
 Order the sea cake burger and a side of Marconi and cheese from this neo-soul restaurant.
-You will not be disappoint.
-If you get parched on the beach, order a few beverages from a local beach side restaurant that offers food, non-alcoholic beverages, umbrellas and chairs in case you forgot your own.
-Sip-back and enjoy the day at Key Biscayne.
+You will not be disappointed.
+If you get parched on the beach, order a few beverages from a local beachside restaurant that offers food, non-alcoholic beverages, umbrellas, and chairs in case you forgot your own.
+Sip back and enjoy the day at Key Biscayne.

 Sunday Fun-day.
 We had a great time sipping and savoring our Sunday in Miami.
 An absolute carefree and fantastic way to spend the day.